 - While pie crusts cooks and cools, make the glaze.

 - Clean and hull strawberries.

-- Remove 2/3 cup strawberries and mash for glaze.
+Remove 2/3 cup strawberries and mash for the glaze.

-- In medium saucepan, stir together sugar and cornstarch.
+- In a medium saucepan, stir together sugar and cornstarch.

 - Slowly whisk in 1/2 cup water, vanilla and mashed strawberries.

 - Bring to boil, over medium heat, stirring constantly until mixture thickens.

 - If you have trouble blending the mixture use an immersion blender as mixture comes to boil.
 Remove from heat and allow to cool completely.

 - In a medium bowl add cream cheese, yogurt, and 3 tablespoons of glaze mixture.

 - Beat with hand mixer until smooth.